Everything You Need to Know About Sun Protection: Debunking Common Sunscreen Myths

 Truth: While some sunscreens claim to be "all-natural" or "organic," the FDA only permits 16 active ingredients in sunscreens, all of which require some degree of purification or manufacturing.
 The term "organic" is unregulated for topical products and is often used inaccurately.
 For example, organic chemicals in sunscreens refer to carbon-containing molecules.

-Mineral sunscreens like zinc oxide or titanium dioxide are possible alternatives, but they often result in a white cast on the skin unless nano-technology is used to reduce particle size.
+Mineral sunscreens like zinc oxide or titanium dioxide are possible alternatives, but they often result in a white cast on the skin unless nano-technology is used to reduce particle size or chemical boosters in the inactive list of ingredients.

 Myth 10: Zinc Oxide and Titanium Dioxide Are "Reef Safe"